 To date, the Upper Deschutes Watershed Council has completed thirteen passage and/or screening projects in Whychus Creek and there are two remaining projects to be addressed.
 The Upper Deschutes Watershed Council expects to address these two projects within the next six years.

 Stream Habitat Restoration:

 To date, the Upper Deschutes Watershed Council has restored approximately three and a half miles of Whychus Creek and has an additional seven and a half miles of restoration in the planning stages.
 The Upper Deschutes Watershed Council expects that five of these nine miles will be restored within the next six years.

 Much of the long-term success of the restoration efforts in Whychus Creek will depend upon the degree to which the local community is connected to and engaged in local watershed management issues.
-The Deschutes Partnership’s outreach programs in Whychus Creek are focused on building this connection through on-the-ground stewardship activities that help engage local landowners, decision-makers and others who are critical for the successful recruitment and implementation of the Partnership’s projects, many of which require extensive community support.
+The Deschutes Partnership’s stakeholder engagement programs in Whychus Creek are focused on building this connection through on-the-ground stewardship activities that help engage local landowners, decision-makers and others who are critical for the successful recruitment and implementation of the Partnership’s projects, many of which require extensive community support.
 Currently, the Partnership works with approximately 2,000 people per year via its outreach programs, which include, community presentations, restoration tours and has a sustained media presence in local newspapers, websites and other media outlets.